George Baldessin: Career

 Baldessin returned to Australia on 8 July 1963, and held his first one-person exhibition at Melbourne's Argus Gallery in June 1964; as pointed out by Memory Jockisch Holloway, the Argus Gallery exhibit "was the rite de passage which marked Baldessin's coming of age in Australian art".
 In the following years he had his sculptures and prints displayed in various Australian galleries.
 In 1966 he won the "Alcorso-Sekers" Travelling Scholarship Award for Sculpture, and spent two weeks in Japan; moreover, he took part in the exhibition 'Australian Prints Today' at the Smithsonian Institution in Washington, D.C.

 Baldessin married Shirley Anne ('Tess') Edwards on 10 April 1971 (he had been previously married to Alison Patricia Walmsley from 1966 to 1970); Tess gave him two sons: Gabriel (1975) and Auguste (1977).

 In 1968 Baldessin opened an art studio in the Winfield building, Collins Street, Melbourne; over the next few years, the place evolved into a vibrant atelier and meeting place for young artists and students.
 In 1970 he was awarded the Geelong Print Prize, and in 1971 he won the Comalco Invitation Award for Sculpture for having invented silver aluminium foil print.
 Some of the other awards he received include the Maitland Print Prize (1967 and 1970), the Shepparton Print Prize (1970, shared with Jan Senbergs), and a Drawing Prize at the Second International Biennale for Drawing in Yugoslavia (1970).
 In 1974, following his retrospective exhibit at the Mornington Peninsula Arts Centre, the National Gallery of Australia acquired 279 of Baldessin's etching plates and prints: this set was the first nucleus of the National Gallery's collection of his works.
 Together with Imants Tillers, Baldessin represented Australia at the XIII São Paulo Art Biennial in 1975, exhibiting the set of etchings Occasional Images from a City Chamber, and the sculptural work Occasional Screens with Seating Arrangement.
 From 1975 to 1977 Baldessin lived in Paris; during his French sojourn he attended the Lacourière-Frélaut engraving workshop and hung out with Imants Tillers, soon becoming close friends with him.

 Death and legacy

 George Baldessin was injured in a car accident and died at Heidelberg on 9 August 1978, at the age of 39.
 The National Gallery of Victoria dedicated him a memorial exhibition in 1983; the Heide Museum of Modern Art housed a retrospective of his drawings in 1991, and the Art Gallery of New South Wales featured him as a focus artist in 1999.
 A Baldessin Foundation Travelling Fellowship for young sculptors was established in 1998.
 In 2001 Tess restored Baldessin's etching studio in St Andrews and converted it to a shared workshop, The Baldessin Press & Studio.
 The Australian National University named one of its campus structures (the Baldessin Precinct Building) after the artist.
+In 2018 the National Gallery of Victoria showcased the work of George Baldessin and Brett Whiteley in an exhibition titled Parallel Visions, “featuring some of their most iconic works.”